katjapretnar/katjapretnar.github.io/_posts/2025/2025-08-19-motivation.md

 ![Kramer yelling: You contribute nothing to society!](/images/2025/2025-08-19-kramer.jpg "You contribute nothing to society"){: .align-center}

-so the site could be some place online where one could share some stuff/output/etc.
+so the site could be some place online where I could share some stuff/output/etc.

 - My personal believe is that in today's age of AI generation it is more than ever important to create and realize ideas that are completely grown out of humans' work.
 Even if that is way harder and even if the result is not that